How to choose a kid bike

 The draisiennes are usually made of wood, aluminum or steel.
 They're equipped with wide tyres to give good stability, with or without an inner tube (a tyre with an air chamber will dampen shocks better),an adjustable saddle height and a handlebar adaptable to your child's size.
 For adventurous enthusiasts, there are easy-to-use MTB draisiennes with wide studded tyres for 3-year old children and older.

-The second criterion to take into account is the bike's material: it must indeed be solid and light to facilitate its manoeuvrability.
+The second criteria to take into account is the bike's material: it must indeed be solid and light to facilitate its manoeuvrability.
 Steel or aluminum are perfectly suitable.

 Bikes for children between the ages of 4 and 6 are most often sold with stabilizers that are disassembled when the child has learnt the right balance.
 For the more seasoned riders, there are even bikes with gears.
 For use in the city and to ride "like grown-ups", many children's bicycles are equipped with accessories: mudguard, basket, bell or luggage rack.

-For children who enjoy riding in the forest or in nature, go for a mountain bike.
-The geometry of the sports-friendly frame and the large studded tyres will allow them to enjoy good grip on muddy roads and circuits with uneven terrain.
-If they feel comfortable, a mountain bike equipped with gears will make it easier to climb slopes.
+For children who love riding in the forest or out in nature, opt for a mountain bike.
+The geometry of the frame and the large studs on the tyres will give them good grip on muddy paths and circuits with steep gradients.

 BMX for children

-If your child wants to practice BMX and have fun in skate parks, make jumps and figures, he will need a bike suited for acrobatics.
-A BMX is a small, solid bike made to receive shocks following repeated jumps.
-It's equipped with a rotor to allow the handlebars to rotate 360 ° and pegs (small brackets fixed on the rear hub) to make figures.
+If your child is looking to take up BMX and have fun in skate parks, doing jumps and tricks, they'll need the right bike.
+A BMX is a small, sturdy bike to take the impact of repeated jumps.
+It has a rotor to allow the handlebars to turn 360° and pegs (small supports attached to the rear hub) for performing tricks.